 Those were 7 of the best explainer videos of all time, plus the key tips you should follow when planning your own.

-As with all types of video content, it's vital that you thoroughly understand your target audience and core messaging before creating an explainer video or animation.
-This video should be just one part of your whole video content marketing strategy — the initial draw to show you audience exactly why they need your product or service, and compel them to move further down the funnel.
+As with all types of video content, it's vital that you thoroughly understand your target audience and core messaging before creating an explainer video.
+This video should be just one part of your whole video content marketing strategy, the initial draw to show you audience exactly why they need your product or service, and compel them to move further down the funnel.

 video production agency that specialises in producing creative videos & campaigns that get real results.Copywriter for Skeleton — a full-service